How Do We Improve?

 MSCI, Red Bud Industries Aim to Answer Essential Question in Upcoming Seminar

-This spring, the Metals Service Center Institute (MSCI) will partner with member Red Bud Industries, an internationally renowned manufacturer and supplier of coil processing equipment, to present Coil Processing: Technology, Techniques & Tips for Improving Productivity.
+This spring, MSCI member Red Bud Industries, an internationally renowned manufacturer and supplier of coil processing equipment, to present Coil Processing: Technology, Techniques & Tips for Improving Productivity.
 This comprehensive, one-day seminar is set for May 21 at MSCI’s headquarters.

 “I started out as an operator,” Linders explained.
 “I was on the floor, but rarely knew the ‘why’ behind a machine.
 At Red Bud, we’re problem solvers.
 We believe that understanding the physics and dynamics behind a piece of equipment will help operators do their jobs more effectively and efficiently.”